Sheena Bora murder case: Early life, family history, and personal life

-In Kolkata, Indrani married Sanjeev Khanna and the couple had a daughter Vidhie.
-They divorced in 2002, and Indrani later married Peter Mukerjea.
+In Kolkata, Indrani married Sanjeev Khanna in 1993, and the couple had a daughter Vidhie.
+They divorced in 2002, and Indrani married Peter Mukerjea the same year.
+Peter Mukerjea also had a son named Rahul from a previous marriage.

-When Sheena learned about her mother and moved to Mumbai in 2006, Indrani introduced her as her younger sister.
-Sheena was admitted to St. Xavier's College where she obtained a Bachelor of Arts degree (2006-2009).
+When Sheena and Mikhail learned about her mother and moved to Mumbai in 2006, Indrani introduced them as her younger siblings, concealing their identity as her children.
+Mikhail Bora later alleged that Indrani had him forcibly committed to a mental institution and tortured for a month in 2006 to cover up her identity as his mother.

+Sheena was admitted to St. Xavier's College where she obtained a Bachelor of Arts degree (2006–2009).
 In 2009, she joined Reliance Infrastructure as a management trainee.
 In June 2011, Sheena joined Mumbai Metro One as an assistant manager.

 Disappearance

-On 24 April 2012, Sheena took a leave of absence and "sent in her written resignation".
-On the same day, Rahul Mukerjea (Sheena's step-brother who she was dating) received a breakup SMS from Sheena's phone.
+On 24 April 2012, Sheena took a leave of absence.
+On the same day, Rahul Mukerjea (Sheena's step-brother who she was dating) received a breakup SMS message from Sheena's phone.
 Her mother, Indrani, said that Sheena had gone to the United States for higher studies and hence a missing First Information Report (FIR) was never filed.
 Sheena was never seen after 24 April 2012.

+None of Sheena's family members filed a police report to initiate a missing person investigation, despite repeated pleas to do so from Rahul.
+Rahul went to two different police departments and attempted to file a report himself, but the police refused to accept his report.

 On Rahul's insistence, Mumbai Police visited Indrani's Worli residence where they were informed by the staff that Indrani was out of India.
 Upon her return, Indrani visited the Worli police station and informed the officers that Rahul was trying to stalk Sheena and that was why Sheena had moved to the US without informing him.

+Rahul pointed out that Sheena would have needed her passport to travel overseas, but she had not taken it with her, as it had been left behind with him, but Indrani said Sheena had gotten a new passport issued.
+No attempt was apparently made to check whether there was a record of a new passport actually being issued.
+Rahul then moved to Dehradun to live with his mother.